levelKro/AI-Suite-III-Repack/README.md

 # AI Suite III Repack
 Repack the AI Suite III from Asus - for ASUS motherboards compatibles with AI Suite III

+## 2 VERSIONS (BRANCH)
+Please read the 'Know bugs' section of this document for all details.
+- MASTER : all apps (with conflict if all are installed), (with FanXpert2 standalone setup)
+- MASTERFIX : all apps (without conflict if all are installed). (without FanXpert2 standalone setup, but included in PPSU)

+## In the MASTER release
 - List of AI Suite 3 modules in this pack : https://prntscr.com/tqy509
 - List of AI Suite 3 tabs in this pack : https://prntscr.com/tqy53k